 The Emory Preventive Medicine Residency program has developed its curriculum to meet, and exceed, the American College of Graduate Medical Education's (ACGME) standards and expectations to train physicians in the field of general public health and preventive medicine.
 We work closely with residents to incorporate their professional goals into the programming so that they leave the program able to pass the boards and excel in a field of their choosing based on a well-rounded portfolio.

-1. Academic Studies.
-Each resident must complete an MPH degree in an accredited School of Public Health.
-Residents must take required courses in epidemiology, biostatistics, environmental health, health management, and social/behavioral sciences (put in exact ACGME academic requirements).
-Residents may complete this requirement through the Emory Rollins School of Public Health or at another institution.
+Academic Studies Each resident must complete an MPH degree in an accredited School of Public Health.
+Residents must take required courses in epidemiology, biostatistics, environmental health, health management, and social/behavioral sciences.
+Residents may complete this requirement through the Emory Rollin's School of Public Health or at another institution.

-3. Research/Evaluation Activities.
-Each resident must complete one or more research or evaluation projects that involve applying the methodological skills learned in coursework and seminars to a public health area of interest.
+Research/Evaluation Activities Each resident must complete one or more research or evaluation projects that involve applying the methodological skills learned in coursework and seminars to a public health area of interest.
 Residents may conduct their projects independently or work with faculty to complete a project.

-4. Public Health Agency Rotation.
-Each resident must spend at least 4 weeks working in a public health agency at the local, state, or federal level.
-The program has standing program letters of agreement with the Georgia Division of Public Health, the Centers for Disease Control and Prevention, and the Atlanta VAMC.
-Past residents have completed elective rotations that satisfied this requirement at the Centers for Medicaid and Medicare Services, the House Ways and Means Committee, the U.S. Agency for International Development, the National Institute of Health, the World Health Organization, and local health departments.
+Public Health Agency Rotation Each resident must spend at least 4 weeks working in a public health agency at the local, state, or federal level.
+The program has standing program letters of agreement with the Georgia Division of Public Health, District 4 Health Department, and the Centers for Disease Control and Prevention.